 In 2009, we started up our first company-owned wind turbine in Mijdrecht, The Netherlands, to power our Europlant manufacturing facility.
 The turbine generates 50% of the energy for Europlant.
 In 2015, the facility became our first plant to get 100% of its required energy from renewable sources, sourcing its remaining electrical needs from purchased wind power.

 In 2010, SC Johnson began testing three SWIFT mini wind turbines at our global headquarters campus in Racine, Wisconsin.
 The goal has been to reduce greenhouse gas emissions and, in addition, to raise awareness of urban wind projects.
 In 2019, we announced plans to use geothermal energy to power our headquarters.
 The GeoExchange system – which re-purposes energy in a highly efficient manner but is not considered renewable – is expected to reduce energy use by an estimated 42 percent.

 With the completion in 2012 of , our largest global manufacturing facility, the site now generates 100% of its electrical energy onsite, on average.
 The two turbines generate about 8 million kilowatt-hours of electricity a year, while the facility’s remaining electrical energy needs are met by Waxdale’s two cogeneration turbines.

 In 2013, SC Johnson started purchasing wind power at our Toluca, Mexico, facility.
-This enables the facility to obtain 86% of its electricity from renewable sources.
+Today, this enables the facility to obtain 33% of its electricity from renewable sources.

 Since 2016, SC Johnson has been purchasing wind power for our Gorzow, Poland manufacturing site.
 It was our second site to run on 100% wind energy for electricity.